- Fully qualified & insured teams

-- Maintaining local links, such as being part of the local Neighbourhood Watch, to help keep everyone’s properties safe.
+- Maintain local links, such the local Neighbourhood Watch, to help keep everyone’s properties safe.

-- Securing access points to the property adequately.
+- Secure access points to the property adequately.

-- Deploying additional alarms and security systems as appropriate, such as monitored CCTV, alarms and security personnel to make regular checks.
+- Deploy additional alarms and security systems as appropriate, such as monitored CCTV, alarms and security personnel to make regular checks.